rblades/dhworkbook_master/docs/module-1/Exercises.md

 [Visit this guide to using the Nano text editor](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/) which you should check out now.

-In Nano, with your file open, make a header (use `#` to indicate a header, remember) at the start of the file which has today's date in it, and add some text explaining what you're trying to do.
+In Nano, with your file open, make a header (use `#` to indicate a header, remember) at the start of the file which has today's date in it, and add some text explaining what you're trying to do with this exercise.
 Then, hit ctrl+x to edit Nano.
 Nano will ask you if you want to 'Save modified buffer?'.
 Hit `y`, then when it asks you for the file name, hit enter.

 Use the file manager to save a copy of `dhbox-work-today.md` onto your own computer.
 One last thing: let's convert the markdown file into both Word and HTML.
 Pandoc is capable of quite sophisticated transformations, but these are two of the easiest.
 Try this: